SoimulPatriei/RoSimLex-999/README.md

   - python correlations.py --scores Data/RoSimLex-Final.txt --results results_corr.txt

 ### Reproduce the similarity scores for the Semantic Networks
-1. For Princeton Wordnet, you have to install [NLTK](https://www.nltk.org/)
+1. For Princeton WordNet, you have to install [NLTK](https://www.nltk.org/)
 2. For the Romanian Wordnet, you have to install [RoWordNet](https://github.com/dumitrescustefan/RoWordNet)
 3. Run the script "wordnet_correlations.py."
 The results are already stored under "Results/Wordnet_Similarities" for your convenience.
   - python wordnet_correlations.py